Fuel scarcity: LASTMA cautions motorists against causing traffic

 By Christopher Oji

-Mr. Oreagba,said the deployment became imperative following reports on long queues around filling stations caused by motorists parking indiscriminately and blocking roads while queuing and waiting to buy fuel.
+Oreagba said the deployment became imperative following reports on long queues around filling stations caused by motorists who park indiscriminately, blocking roads while queuing and waiting to buy fuel.

-“Oreagba expressed displeasure at the disorderly behaviour of some drivers, who queue up haphazardly and distrupt traffic flow around various petrol stations.He urged petrol marketers to ensure that products are sold in an orderly manner that would not infringe on the right of other road users to free movement.

-“The scarcity of fuel being experienced is not an excuse to block and impede traffic flows across Lagos We want our roads to be free ; we do not want fuel queues to constitute burden to other road users “.

 Leave a Reply